 Pitching my line to boutiques came easy.
 I would always pitch stores that were into the vintage look.
 Though I was rejected many times, 18 years ago, when I started, most vintage stores thought it was a joke that I was creating 50s inspired dresses.
 Many of those stores now buy from me!
 Humility before honor.

 It’s all about the music…

-As a designer, I was easily bored, so change was always welcome.
-Now of course I’m designing everything, from 1960s, 1950s, 1940s, and 1930s!
+As a designer, I was easily bored, so a change was always welcome.
+Now, of course, I’m designing everything, from the 1960s, 1950s, 1940s, and 1930s!
 My dresses will always be vintage inspired.
-However, I do not reproduce vintage dresses, or vintage patterns!
+However, I do not reproduce vintage dresses or vintage patterns!
 Vintage clothing does not fit the curvy shapes of modern girls today.
 Besides, designing and creating my own dresses and patterns is way too much fun!

 Made in the USA…

 I hope to continue to support the US economy by having my dresses made here in the USA.
 I have no future plans to go overseas.
 Besides, I love the control of making sure we get top quality production.
 The excellent fit of our dresses and the great quality is what we are known for!
 I want to continue to keep quality at the top of our list!
 Ultimately, I think it is a matter of responsibility.
 We all should do what we can to support jobs here in America.
 We are proud to support America, it is written on our website on the front page!